kpanic/forecastr/README.md

 - [ ] JSON renderer
 - [ ] Correct ASCII Art for the renderers that supports that

+# Thank yous

+* The https://wttr.in project for inspiration
+* [wego]:(https://github.com/schachmat/wego) for the amazing ASCII art

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed